Auto Loan Calculator

 The Auto Loan Calculator is mainly intended for car purchases within the U.S. People outside the U.S. may still use the calculator, but please adjust accordingly.
 If only the monthly payment for any auto loan is given, use the Monthly Payments tab (reverse auto loan) to calculate the actual vehicle purchase price and other auto loan information.

-Most people turn to auto loans during vehicle purchase.
+Most people turn to auto loans during a vehicle purchase.
 They work as any generic, secured loan from a financial institution does with a typical term of 36, 60, 72, or 84 months in the U.S. Each month, repayment of principal and interest must be made from borrowers to auto loan lenders.
 Money borrowed from a lender that isn't paid back can result in the car being legally repossessed.

 Dealership Financing vs. Direct Lending

 Generally, there are two main financing options available when it comes to auto loans: direct lending or dealership financing.
-With the former, it comes in the form of a typical loan originating from a bank, credit union, or financial institution.
+The former comes in the form of a typical loan originating from a bank, credit union, or financial institution.
 Once a contract has been entered with a car dealer to buy a vehicle, the loan is used from the direct lender to pay for the new car.
 Dealership financing is somewhat similar except that the auto loan, and thus paperwork, is initiated and completed through the dealership instead.
 Auto loans via dealers are usually serviced by captive lenders that are often associated with each car make.
-The contract is retained by the dealer, but is often sold to a bank or other financial institution called an assignee that ultimately services the loan.
+The contract is retained by the dealer but is often sold to a bank, or other financial institution called an assignee that ultimately services the loan.